Italy Family Holiday

 Why we love it

-History class has never been this immersive.
-Explore the town frozen in time with a day and night in Pompeii, including a short hike to the summit of the volcanic Mt Vesuvius., Italy is the perfect place for a family holiday.
-The famously laid-back atmosphere of sun-drenched southern coast is the perfect place to relax and spend some quality time together., Learn the art of southern Italian pizza at a family-run agriturismo, then enjoy a glass of wine while the kids explore the farm full of friendly wild-rabbits., Cruise across the Bay of Naples to Capri – a holiday destination favoured by the Roman emperors.
-With its glistening grottoes and little white houses with flower-filled gardens, it’s easy to see why., Let your expert leader take the hassle out of family travel as they guide you through the history and highlights of Italy, so relax and hand over the responsibility – you deserve it.
+Explore the town frozen in time with a day and night in Pompeii, including a short hike to the summit of the volcanic Mt Vesuvius., Soak up the famously laidback atmosphere of the sun-drenched southern coast—the perfect place to relax and spend quality time with the family., Learn the art of southern Italian pizza at a family-run agriturismo, then enjoy a glass of wine while the kids explore the farm full of friendly wild rabbits., Cruise across the Bay of Naples to Capri – a holiday destination favoured by the Roman emperors.
+With its glistening grottoes and little white houses, it’s easy to see why., Let your expert leader take the hassle out of family travel as they guide you through the history and highlights of Italy – so you can just relax and hand over the responsibility!

 Is this trip right for me?

 As there are potholes and cobblestones in many European cities, it's recommended that you leave any wheelie bags/cases at home and bring a backpack instead.
-As this is an eight-day trip, a large backpack should be enough to carry all of your belongings.
+A large backpack should be enough to carry all your belongings.

-Italy is steeped in majestic old buildings, and often there are no lifts or escalators, particularly in some train stations or hotels.
+Italy is steeped in old buildings and often there are no lifts or escalators, particularly in some train stations or hotels.
 You may have to carry your bags up and down stairs, but the trek will be worth it.

 Don’t let the heat keep you from exploring the world!
 Summer temperatures can be very high in Italy (over 40°C), which can make things uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat, and drink plenty of water.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.